 By working together in strong teams, we create value not just for our clients but also for society in general.
 This is based on a firm belief in the personal drive of each and every employee.
-Together, we deliver high-quality consulting services and solutions to create sustainable towns and communities.
+Together, we deliver high-quality consulting services and solutions in and around buildings of all kinds.